brandonEsquivel/verification_environment/README.md

 # UCR

 # How to run:
-run

-´´$make all´´

-for the complete process
-run ´´$make v_tb´´  to compile the testbench run ´´$make run´´  for simulation and test
+run  $make all   for the complete process run  $make v_tb  to compile the testbench run  $make run   for simulation and test